noteed/syntactical/README.md

   invalid inputs.
 Probably a good approach would be to use s-expression grammars.
 - Turn the library into a command-line tool to generate parsers.
+- Check the operator table for ambiguity separately of running the shunting- yard.

 Before pushing to Hackage
 -------------------------